Nonexistence of solutions of certain semilinear heat equations: Introduction

-Literature is vast for similar problems which originated from the seminal work \cite{Fujita} in which Fujita assumed $f$ to be zero and established that the critical exponent is $\frac{n+2}{n}$ when $X_k=\partial_{k} \text{ and } k=\overline{1,n}$.
-For non-zero $f$, a system similar to (\ref{MainProblem}) was considered by Zhang \cite{Zhang} on Riemannian manifold ${\bf M}^n$ with possibly non-negative Ricci curvature.
+The literature on similar problems is vast, originating from the seminal works \cite{Fujita} and \cite{Hayakawa, Kobayashi}, where Fujita and others considered the case $f \equiv 0$ and established that the critical exponent is $\frac{n+2}{n}$ when $X_k=\partial_{k} \text{ and } k=\overline{1,n}$.
+For non-zero $f$, Zhang \cite{Zhang} considered a system similar to (\ref{MainProblem}) on a Riemannian manifold ${\bf M}^n$ with possibly non-negative Ricci curvature.
 There $\frac{\alpha}{\alpha - 2}$ for some $\alpha$ was proved to be the critical exponent, where $\alpha \leq n$ in general and $\alpha = n$ when ${\bf M}^n = \R^n$.
-Bandle et al.~proved in \cite[Theorem 2.1]{Bandle} that if one replaces $\Delta_X$ with $\Delta$ in (\ref{MainProblem}), then the critical exponent is $\frac{n}{n-2}$.
-As $\frac{n}{n-2} > \frac{n+2}{n}$, it shows that one may choose $p$ from a bigger interval $(1, \frac{n}{n-2}]$ and still the nonexistence of a global solution is guaranteed when a suitable non-linearity $f$ is introduced.
+Bandle et al.~proved in \cite[Theorem 2.1]{Bandle} that if one replaces $\Delta_X$ with Laplacian $\Delta$ in (\ref{MainProblem}), then the critical exponent is $\frac{n}{n-2}$.
+As $\frac{n}{n-2} > \frac{n+2}{n}$, it shows that one can choose $p$ from a bigger interval $(1, \frac{n}{n-2}]$ and still the nonexistence of a global solution is guaranteed when a suitable forcing term $f$ is involved.
 Another interesting phenomenon observed during similar studies is that a solution exists for some finite time and then it blows-up in the supremum norm, hindering the global existence.
-Finding the time at which this blow-up occurs is another challenging question in the field.
-Ever since \cite{Fujita} was published, many existence, nonexistence and blow-up results have been obtained not just on $\R^n$ but on general topological groups as well, which include the works on Lie groups -see \cite{Torebek,RuzhanskyYessirkegenov,GeorgievPalmieri,JleliKawakamiSamet,Pohozaev,Pascucci,Bernard,Levine,BarasPierre} and references therein.
+Determining the blow-up time remains a challenging question in the field.
+Ever since \cite{Fujita} appeared, numerous results concerning existence, nonexistence, and blow-up phenomena have emerged not only on $\R^n$ but also on general topological groups.
+These investigations encompass studies on several domains -see \cite{Torebek, WangYinYou, RuzhanskyYessirkegenov, SunLiuLi, GeorgievPalmieri,JleliKawakamiSamet,Pohozaev,Pascucci,Bernard,Levine,BarasPierre} and references therein.

-Although $\Delta_X$ is well-studied with an extra H\"ormander condition (H) on $X$ which is described below, we do not impose any such restriction.
-However, this condition is met by a class of operators we study, especially in \Cref{Section5}.
-Note that the counterpart of $\Delta_X$ on bounded domains was recently studied in \cite{ChenChen}, along with the H\"ormander condition.
+While $\Delta_X$ is well-studied with an extra H\"ormander condition (H) on $X$ which is described below, we do not impose any such restriction.
+Nevertheless, this condition is met by a class of operators we investigate in \Cref{Section4}.
+It is noteworthy that the counterpart of $\Delta_X$ on bounded domains was recently studied in \cite{ChenChen}, along with the H\"ormander condition.

 (H): There exists a natural number $r$ such that the vector fields $X_1, \dots, X_m$ together with their $r$ commutators span the tangent space at each point of $\R^n$.